HEALTH

 Someone decided to call in a consult with pulmonology.
 Yet another scrub-wearing guy with a clipboard entered the room, but this time, he had answers instead of a puzzled expression.

-ARDS explained
+ARDS and its symptoms explained

 Like pneumonia, ARDS is characterized by fluid in the lungs, according to the Mayo Clinic.
 In 2002, the pulmonologist told us that it was something he didn’t commonly see in civilian populations unless they’d been through some kind of significant trauma.
 It was something he described as being much more of an issue among combat veterans with severe wounds, or people who survived particularly brutal car accidents, etc.

 We know more about it now than we did then.
 The Mayo Clinic says ARDS is more common among people, like the pulmonologist described, who suffered severe injuries, but also among people who are pretty seriously sick.
-Basically, most people who develop ARDS are already in the hospital for some other reason, anyway.
+Basically, most people who develop symptoms of ARDS are already in the hospital for some other reason, anyway.

 Fluid builds up in the air sacs inside the lungs of a patient with ARDS, preventing enough oxygen from entering the bloodstream.
 Patients can also suffer from confusion or exhaustion because they don’t have enough oxygen.
 They may have low blood pressure, too.